The Coney Island Polar Bear Club, braving the icy Atlantic

 The club was formed in 1903 by millionaire Bernarr Macfadden, a publisher and health enthusiast whose fame also included the creation of Sexology Magazine and a religion that combined dieting and Christianity.
 At 85, he parachuted out of an airplane.
 His followers continued the winter bathing tradition, and, for decades, the club was formed by men who impressed other Coney Island beachgoers with their athleticism and daring in the face of blizzards and waist-high snowdrifts.

-"I love the way it tones your skin," said Frank Amabile, 55, a 23-year member, after a recent swim.
+"I love the way it tones your skin," said Frank Amabile, after a swim.
 "But the best part is the fellowship."

 The 2017 swim found the Bears braving temperatures in the low 40s.